NullableV1/Calculator/README.md

 - User-friendly UI with a responsive design.

 ---

-## Contributing
-- Fork the repository.
-- Create your feature branch (`git checkout -b feature-branch`).
-- Commit your changes (`git commit -m 'Add new feature'`).
-- Push to the branch (`git push origin feature-branch`).
-- Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.